Parliament of India: President of India

-The president of India, the head of state, is a component of Parliament.
-Under Article 60 and Article 111 of the constitution, the president's responsibility is to ensure that laws passed by the Parliament are in accordance with the constitutional mandate and that the stipulated procedure is followed before indicating approval to the bills.
-The president of India is elected by the elected members of the Parliament of India and the state legislatures and serves for a term of five years.
+The President of India, the head of state, is a component of Parliament vide Article 79 of the Constitution.
+Under Article 60 and Article 111 of the constitution, the president's responsibility is to ensure that laws passed by the Parliament adhere to the relevant constitutional provisions and that the Constitution's stipulated procedures are followed before granting approval to bills.
+The president of India is elected by the elected members of the Parliament of India and the state Legislative Assemblies and serves for a term of five years.

 Lok Sabha

 The Lok Sabha (House of the People) or the lower house has 543 members.
 Members are directly elected by citizens of India on the basis of universal adult franchise representing parliamentary constituencies across the country.
-Between 1952 and 2020, two additional members of the Anglo-Indian community were also nominated by the president of India on the advice of the Indian government, which was abolished in January 2020 by the 104th Constitutional Amendment Act, 2019. thus, the total seats of lok sabha is 550 now.
+Between 1952 and 2020, two additional members of the Anglo-Indian community were also nominated by the president of India on the advice of the Indian government, which was abolished in January 2020 by the 104th Constitutional Amendment Act, 2019.

 Every citizen of India who is over 18 years of age, irrespective of gender, caste, religion, or race and is otherwise not disqualified, is eligible to vote for members of the Lok Sabha.
-The constitution provides that the maximum strength of the House be 552 members.
-It has a term of five years.
-To be eligible for membership in the Lok Sabha, a person must be a citizen of India and must be 25 years of age or older, mentally sound, should not be bankrupt, and should not be criminally convicted.
+The constitution provides that the maximum strength of the Lok Sabha be 550 members.
+The Lok Sabha has a term of five years.
+To be eligible for membership in the Lok Sabha, a person must be a citizen of India and must be 25 years of age or older, not hold any office of profit under union or state government, mentally sound, should not be bankrupt, and should not be criminally convicted.
 The total elective membership is distributed among the states in such a way that the ratio between the number of seats allotted to each state and the population of the state is, so far as practicable, the same for all states.
+Out of 543 seats of Lok Sabha, 84 seats are reserved for Scheduled castes and 47 seats are reserved for Scheduled tribe.

 Rajya Sabha

-The Rajya Sabha (Council of States) or the upper house is a permanent body not subject to dissolution.
+The Rajya Sabha (Council of States) or the Upper House is a permanent body not subject to dissolution.
 One-third of the members retire every second year and are replaced by newly elected members.
 Each member is elected for a term of six years.
-Its members are indirectly elected by members of legislative bodies of the states.
+Its members are indirectly elected by elected members of legislative assembly of the states.
 The Rajya Sabha can have a maximum of 250 members.
 It currently has a sanctioned strength of 245 members, of which 233 are elected from states, and union territories and 12 are nominated by the president.
 The number of members from a state depends on its population.
 The minimum age for a person to become a member of the Rajya Sabha is 30 years.
+There are no caste-based reservations in Rajya Sabha.